by Daniel Lambert

-Here are basic definitions.
-A mission is a short statement of why an organization exist, and often specified more precisely with a vision statement to be achieved within a finite time frame and made of a series of long-term goals and short-term objectives.
+Here are the basic definitions.
+A mission is a short statement of why an organization exists and often specified more precisely with a vision statement to be achieved within a finite time frame and made of a series of long-term goals and short-term objectives.
 Strategies consist of high–level plan items that also include short-term tactics to achieve an organization’s major goals under conditions of uncertainty.
-A goal is a desired result that an organization envisions, plans and commits to achieve within a finite time frame.
+A goal is the desired result that an organization envisions, plans and commits to achieve within a finite time frame.
 As for objectives, they are essentially short-term goals whose achievement brings an organization closer to its long-term goals.
 Objectives are derived from tactics, which are conceptual short-term actions to deliver and execute a strategy.

 5. Design Thinking

 As for the Design Thinking methodology, it relates more to products and services that are offered by an organization and it is not strictly speaking a business design methodology.
 It refers to the cognitive, strategic and practical 5-step process by which design concepts for new products and services are developed by designers and/or design teams as shown in Figure 5 below.
-Many of the key concepts of design thinking are identified through studies, across different design domains, design cognition and design activity either in laboratories or in natural contexts.
+Many of the key concepts of design thinking are identified through studies, across different design domains, design cognition, and design activity either in laboratories or in natural contexts.

 6. Customer Journey Maps

 Examining customer journey maps is becoming the norm within many organizations.
 A customer journey map is a visual representation of every experience your customers may have with your organization.
-It helps to tell the story of a customer's experience with your products, services and brand from their original engagement and into possibly a long-term relationship.
-Customer journey map can easily be associated to value stream and its value stages as shown in Figure 6 below.
+It helps to tell the story of a customer's experience with your products, services, and brand from their original engagement and into possibly a long-term relationship.
+Customer journey map can easily be associated with value stream and its value stages as shown in Figure 6 below.
 The whitepaper entitled “Architecting and Delivering Optimal Customer Journeys” describes in detail how enterprise architects can plan ahead to optimize customer journey maps.

 The benefits of using customer journey maps are numerous.
 They bridge the communication gap between sales, marketing, and operations.
 They provide a better understanding of the customers by building a higher emotional connection with them.
-Finally, customer journey maps also enable the identification of holes, where initiatives need to be planned to fill them with effective touch points.
+Finally, customer journey maps also enable the identification of holes, where initiatives need to be planned to fill them with effective touchpoints.
 Journey maps do not need to be limited to customers.
 They can also apply to partners, vendors, regulators, internal stakeholders, etc.

 7. SWOT Analysis